msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 ## Background

-It can take trial and error to determine the right amount of memory for an AWS Lambda function, and many teams just pick a number and stick with it even though a more appropriate amount may decrease customer-facing latencies by 2-5 times.
+Optimizing AWS Lambda memory capacity can decrease customer-facing latencies by up to 2-5 times without significantly increasing hardware costs.
+However, this takes trial and error, and many teams just pick an amount of memory and stick with it, leaving their services several times slower than necessary.

 Other teams spend hours setting up custom code and metrics to measure latencies for each of their service's use cases, benchmark each use case against various memory capacities, and use the AWS Cost Estimator or AWS Lambda pricing documentation to estimate costs and choose the amount of memory with the best latency-to-cost tradeoff.